scalyr/scalyr-fluentd/README.md

 Events are uploaded either periodly (e.g. every 5 seconds) or once the buffer reaches a certain size (e.g. 64k).

 Fluentd may format log messages into json or some other format.
-If you want to send raw logs to Scalyr then in your configuration <source> be sure to specify
+If you want to send raw logs to Scalyr then in your configuration &lt;source&gt; be sure to specify

 ```
   format none
 ```

-The Scalyr output plugin assigns a unique Scalyr session id for each Fluentd <match> block.
+The Scalyr output plugin assigns a unique Scalyr session id for each Fluentd &lt;match&gt; block.
 It is recommended that a single machine doesn't create too many simultaneous Scalyr sessions, so if possible you should try to have a single match for all logs you wish to send to Scalyr.

 This can be done by specifying tags such as scalyr.apache, scalyr.maillog etc and matching on scalyr.\*